syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endhighlight %}

 {% endtabs %}

 ## Setting the Background for a Word document

 Essential DocIO allows to apply background such as color, gradient and picture to the Word document.
-A background of a Word document is represented by WordDocument.Background object.
+A background of a Word document is represented by `Background` property of `WordDocument' class.

 The following code illustrates how to apply gradient as background to the document.

 {% tabs %}

 {% highlight c# %}

 //Createss a new Word document